ubco-W2022T2-data301/project-group-group03/README.md

 Cyrus Tung
 - Person 3: one sentence about you!
 Noah Chan
+Hi, I am an international student from Hong Kong.
+Im in second year and willing to major in computer science.
 ## Images

 {You should use this area to add a screenshot of an interesting plot, or of your dashboard}